 It's natural to think of the Man of Lawlessness as springing out of the ground with sufficient magical power to make everyone follow him.
 And, it's true that he - or, at least his 'prophet' - does have the ability to do 'signs and wonders' and persuade most of the world, but the fact that the Antichrist has an army, tells us that not everyone is completely impressed.

-You don’t create an army, if you already have everyone under your control.
-So, this is a sign that the Antichrist has opposition, and that’s something important to consider as we move further into the dark days ahead.
-But, let’s examine this army.
+You don't create an army, if you already have everyone under your control.
+You might need a police force.
+Everyone needs one of those, but not an army.
+Armies are for defending your territory and conquering others.
+So, this is a sign that the Antichrist has opposition, and that's something important to consider as we move further into the dark days ahead.
+But, let's examine this army.

 Our first hint about the third invasion of the Antichrist - for most of us - would have come from the words of Jesus: